Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 Finally, you can use the [sigBits script](https://github.com/Pulho/sigBits) to extract the data.

-Lets start by getting more information on the parameters we can and should use
+Let's start by getting more information on the parameters we can and should use
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/MSB]
 └─$ ~/python_venvs/Pillow/bin/sigBits.py -h